justin-cotarla/CaptionThis/README.md

 ## Coding Process for Repo

 1. Create new branch locally
-  * Branch name should be a condensed version of the task name
+  * Branch name should "feature/" followed by a condensed version of the task name
   * Use ```git checkout -b branch_name``` to create branch locally

 2. Commit changes to branch